sumn2u/frontend-roadmap-2022/roadmap.md

 The decisive frontend journey is shown below.

 ![Frontend Roadmap](./files/frontend.jpg)

+Frontend development is a practise of producing website or  Web Application using HTML, JS and CSS that can be seen and interacted by the user.
+With the  everchanging tools and technologies used for the development one has to keep in updated.

+## Pre-requisites

+Most of things are done in internet, so its good to has some  understanding about inner working of Internet, which are caretoriged as below:

+   * Internet
+      - Internet is global networks of computers connected togther that communicates through a stanadard set of protocols.

+   * Domain Name and DNS
+      - Domain Name is a unique name, easy-to-remember address used to access websites such as 'google.com' with the help of DNS.
+DNS maps the ip address with domain name and serves the resources.

+   * Hosting
+     - Hosting allows you to publish internet files onto so that everybody on the internet can access it.

+   * HTTP Basics
+     - HTTP  uses `TCP/IP` communication protocal that defined how the content should be transmitted over the internet.

+   * Browsers and thier working mechanisms
+     -  Browsers are software application  that enables that enables a user to access and display web pages or other online content through its graphical      user interface.

 ## Updating this doc
 Feel free to comment with links to free courses and topics that should be added here.